 The D-string was relatively on the money as well, as was the A string, however, when I got down to the bottom E-string, my Korg Tuner was telling me I was a bit flat, whereas the Guitar Tuna application kept telling me I was perfectly in tune.

-You might say that this is a fixed game considering one is plugged in and the other one is not, but the fact of the matter is that most people will be using the Guitar Tuna app in this way unless they’re using an iRig HD 2 (from Amazon) to connect their guitar to their iPhone.
+You might say that this is a fixed game considering one is plugged in and the other one is not, but the fact of the matter is that most people will be using the Guitar Tuna app in this way unless they’re using an iRig HD 2 (on my Product Page) to connect their guitar to their iPhone.

 Korg Tuner Microphone versus Guitar Tuna Microphone